Blind Task Force (BTF)

 Meetings

 The Blind Task Force meet at least quarterly.
-Currently, members meet on Tuesdays during the first full week of February, May, August, and November.
+Currently, members meet on Tuesdays during the second full week of February, May, August, and November.
 Chairperson determines if the meeting will be held virtually or in-person.
 All meetings of the Blind Task Force shall be open to the public except as provided in Chapter 610 RSMo.

 Summary of House Bill